Stinger34/MowerManager/LXC.md

 # Running in Linux LXC Container

-This guide provides instructions for running the Mower Management application in a Linux LXC container.
+This guide provides instructions for running the Mower Management application in a Linux LXC container using Ubuntu 24.04 LTS (Noble Numbat).

 ## Application Overview